ThatStella7922/make_and_flash_logo/README.md

 As for the licensing, I own nothing but the make_and_flash_logo script and provided documentation.
 If you use/modify my script, just credit me.
 No monetary use of it is allowed.
 Other files used here may have different policies.

-If you are the owner of any of the included binaries, please [contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy#contact) or open an issue if you have any concerns with the usage of these files or for removal.\
+If you are the owner of any of the included binaries, please [contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy#contact) or open an issue if you have any concerns with the usage of or removal of these files.\
 This is a small project for my convenience, and I don't intend to violate any licensing terms or profit off of this.

-Thanks for looking!
+Thanks for looking!\
 With ❤️ from ThatsNiceGuy